Nettle Leaf

 Effects

-• Acts as a diuretic, assisting in urinary tract health and possibly preventing kidney stones3.
+• Acts as a gentle diuretic, supporting urinary tract health and potentially preventing kidney stones1

 nettle, urtica, urticaceae